Regateiro/ATBCrafter/README.md

 `Example:` /craft

-Makes the application click on the Begin Synthesis button as soon as it appears.
+Makes the application click on the Begin Synthesis or Trial Synthesis button as soon as it appears.
 The button should be visible when the application starts executing.

 ### Configuring the quality detection.
 `Usage:` /qualityConfig